-July 17th to August 1st, Excavation of a Roman Villa This year we will spend two weeks excavating and recording a high-status Roman building at Hog Brook near Faversham.
+July 17th to August 1st, Excavation of a Roman Villa

+This year we will spend two weeks excavating and recording a high-status Roman building at Hog Brook near Faversham.
 The villa was previously unknown and has never been explored by archaeologists.
-Initial work suggests a substantial bath house which may be attached to a large villa, Beginners are welcome on the Monday to Friday courses, with the option to continue for further days (same daily fee applies).
+Initial work suggests a substantial bath-house which may be attached to a large villa.
+Beginners are welcome on the Monday to Friday courses, with the option to continue for further days (same daily fee applies).
 Experienced participants may book the days they wish.
 Topics taught each day are: Monday: History of the Site & Why dig?
 Tuesday: Excavation Techniques; Wednesday: Site Survey; Thursday: Archaeological Recording; Friday: Small Finds Recording.
 The non-member's fee is £35 per day, KAFS member's special fee is £30 per day.

-August 7th & 8th, Geophysical Surveying for Archaeologists Archaeological geophysical survey plays a vital role in field work.
+August 7th & 8th, Geophysical Surveying for Archaeologists

+Archaeological geophysical survey plays a vital role in field work.
 It provides a framework for detailed recording and helps us to analyse a site.
 Methods from basic optical site levels to laser technology, resistivity and Ground Penetrating Radar will be taught.
 Practical exercises will take place at Syndale, our late summer excavation site.

-August 21st & 22nd, Field Trip to Hadrian's Wall See over for details.
-August 21st to September 5th, Excavation at Syndale, near Faversham, Site of the Roman Town of Durolevum The site of the lost Roman town of Durolevum (left) is now established at Syndale, near Faversham.
-The town appears in the Antonine Itinerary, but its location was later forgotten, until it was re-discovered and confirmed as the site of the town by the activities of the Kent Archaeological Field School.
-Previous work by KAFS and Time Teram (below) has revealed a plethora of Roman buildings.
+August 21st & 22nd, Field Trip to Hadrian's Wall See page 31 for details.

+August 23rd to September 5th, Excavation at Syndale, near Faversham, Site of the Roman Town of Durolevum re-discovered and confirmed as the site of the town by the activities of the Kent Archaeological Field School.
+Previous work by KAFS and Time Team (below) has revealed a plethora of Roman buildings.
 This year we will spend two weeks excavating and recording Roman buildings on the west side of the town.
 Beginners are welcome on the Monday to Friday courses, with the option to continue for further days (same daily fee applies).
 Experienced participants may book the days they wish.
 Topics taught each day are: Monday: History of the Site & Why dig?
 Tuesday: Excavation Techniques; Wednesday: Site Survey; Thursday: Archaeological Recording; Friday: Small Finds Recording.

+The site of the lost Roman town of Durolevum (left) is now established at Syndale, near Faversham.
+The town appears in the Antonine Itinerary, but its location was later forgotten, until it was

 The non-member's fee is £35 per day, KAFS member's special fee is £30 per day.

-September 11th & 12th, Archaeological DrawingA beginner's and refresher course introducing participants to drawing archaeological artefacts.
+September 11th & 12th, Archaeological Drawing A beginner's and refresher course introducing participants to drawing archaeological artefacts.
 The reasons for drawing artefacts and the principles of archaeological illustration will be taught.
 There will be practical sessions each day demonstrating how to illustrate pottery, bone, metal and other artefacts found on archaeological sites.
 Course led by Jane Russell, who was senior illustrator of the UCL Field Archaeology Unit.

-September 18th to September 25th, Field Trip to Pompeii and Herculaneum See page 6 for details.
+September 18th to September 25th, Field Trip to Pompeii and the Bay of Naples

-October 9th to October 16th, Field Trip to Roman and Medieval Spain See page 8 for details.
+October 9th to October 16th, Field Trip to Roman and Medieval Spain

-October 23rd & 24th, Field Trip to Bath and the Roman Cotswolds
+October 23rd & 24th, Field Trip to Bath and the Roman Cotswolds distinguish the many types of pottery found on British sites.